MasonChinkin/redditVisualization/README.md

 ## Technologies
 * DOM manipulation with vanilla javascript and d3
-* Dynamic d3 visualizations that resize with window resize
+* Responsive d3 visualizations resize with window resize
 * sessionStorage used to persist data across visualizations
+* Babel.js polyfill used to compile async data fetch to ES5.

 ## Highlights